corybuecker/corybuecker/content/posts/009-configuring-kubernetes-and-nginx-ingress-for-a-mail-server.md

 ---
 title: Configuring Kubernetes and NGINX Ingress for a mail server
 published: 2021-01-03T17:25:39Z
-revised: 2021-04-26T00:21:47Z
+revised: 2021-04-26T13:07:47Z
 draft: false
 preview: This is the first of a four-part series aimed at setting up a mail server in Kubernetes (K8s).
 Mail server software has always confused me.
 I am approaching this as a learning experience.
 description: Configuring Kubernetes and NGINX Ingress for a mail server
 slug: configuring-kubernetes-and-nginx-ingress-for-a-mail-server
 ---

 This is the first of a four-part series aimed at setting up a mail server in Kubernetes (K8s).
 Mail server software has always confused me.
 I am approaching this as a learning experience.
 One word of warning; misconfigured mail servers are risky.
-They can be an mechanism for malicious actors to send spam and malware and make it seem as though you sent it.
+They can be a mechanism for malicious actors to send spam and malware and make it seem as though you sent it.
 I recommend against using it as your primary email server until you understand each setting and the networking involved.

 I'm using the [NGINX Ingress](https://kubernetes.github.io/ingress-nginx/) with [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
 I'm configuring and deploying the [Ingress with Helm](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx).